rust-windowing/winit/src/changelog/unreleased.md

 - On X11, creating windows on screen that is not the first one (e.g. `DISPLAY=:0.1`) works again.
 - On X11, creating windows while passing `with_x11_screen(non_default_screen)` works again.
 - On X11, fix XInput handling that prevented a new window from getting the focus in some cases.
+- On iOS, fixed `SurfaceResized` and `Window::surface_size` not reporting the size of the actual surface.